You don’t have to be a business major

 Build up your background in business with one of our standout degree programs.

-The 15-credit Ross Business Minor helps undergraduates in other degree programs gain a competitive edge in the job market, while our Master of Accounting, Master of Supply Chain Management, and Master of Management programs (all of which can be completed in one year or less) are open to graduates of any university looking to excel in these fields.
+The 15-credit Ross Business Minor helps undergraduates in other degree programs gain a competitive edge in the job market, while our Master of Accounting, Master of Supply Chain Management, Master of Management and Master of Business Analytics programs (all of which can be completed in one year or less) are open to graduates of any university looking to excel in these fields.